Too Much Slurry is a campaign against the harm caused to local communities by intensive farming.

 - register on Too Much Slurry.

-(That may appear to be a lot to do but in reality most of the actions are about writing one email and then sending the same email it to various people.)
+(That may appear to be a lot to do but in reality the actions involve writing one email clearly expressing the problems your community faces and then sending the same email it to various people.)

 Alone we can do nothing.
 Together we can protect our homes and our environment from this real and growing threat.